fluoscenepy

 ```

-2) "Oversampled" Circle.
-All pixels within the circle border are included into the projection with the maximum
+2) "Oversampled" Circle: all pixels within the circle's boundary are included in the projection, each assigned the maximum

 The code snippet is the same as for the "normal" circle above, only the parameter should be set as: